swisspost/design-system/.changeset/swift-tips-kiss.md

 '@swisspost/design-system-components': minor
 ---

-Update tooltip minHeight and maxWidth and added a new property arrow to tooltip that defines wheter or not the pointer arrow is displayed.
+Updated the tooltip `min-height` and `max-width` and added a new property arrow to the tooltip, that defines wheter or not the pointer arrow is displayed.